According to fossil records, humans have been using plants as medicine as far back as 60,000 years ago.

 Traditional herbal remedies continue to be used with great efficacy around the world and nowadays many are widely researched and supported by scientific and clinical evidence.

-Many women and men faced with a barrage of symptoms, both physiological and psychological, are attempting to capture the wisdom of traditional herbal remedies in order to support their hormonal imbalances.
+Faced with a barrage of symptoms, both physiological and psychological, many people are attempting to capture the wisdom of traditional herbal remedies in order to support their hormonal imbalances.

 Avoiding traditional western medicine and opting for natural remedies is a conscious decision for many, not just because of the adverse effects associated with pharmaceutical drugs, but also because of the recognition that hormone imbalances are often a part of natural changes the body goes through at different times in a person's life.